google-ai-edge/mediapipe/mediapipe/docs/framework_concepts.md

     }
     ```

-The public interface to the graph that consist of:
+    The public interface to the subgraph consists of:

     *   Graph input streams
     *   Graph output streams
     *   Graph input side packets
     *   Graph output side packets

-2. Register the subgraph using BUILD rule `mediapipe_simple_subgraph`
+2. Register the subgraph using BUILD rule `mediapipe_simple_subgraph`.
+The
-   * The parameter `register_as` defines the component name for the new subgraph
+    parameter `register_as` defines the component name for the new subgraph.

     ```proto
     # Small section of BUILD file for registering the "TwoPassThroughSubgraph"
     # subgraph for use by main graph main_pass_throughcals.pbtxt
-    #

     mediapipe_simple_subgraph(
         name = "twopassthrough_subgraph",
         graph = "twopassthrough_subgraph.pbtxt",